George Floyd protests: Donald Trump's use of the Bible for a photo op was beyond absurd

 The subject of Trump's favourite verse came up again a short time after that Bloomberg interview, when he spoke to the Christian Broadcasting Network.
 This time he was ready with an answer.

-"Proverbs, the chapter 'never bend to envy,'" Trump said.
+"Proverbs, the chapter 'never bend to envy'," Trump said.

 "I've had that thing all of my life, where people are bending to envy."